PaddlePaddle/PaddleCloud/doc/build.md

 ## Cloud Server Image

-This image it used to start the Cloud Server in Kubernetes cluster.
+This image is used to start the Cloud Server in Kubernetes cluster.
 To build, just run:

 ```bash